DFHack/dfhack/docs/Documentation.rst

 By default, both HTML and text docs are built by CMake.
-The generated documentation is stored in ``docs/html`` and ``docs/text`` (respectively) in the root DFHack folder, and will be installed to ``hack/docs`` when you install DFHack.
+The generated documentation is stored in ``docs/html`` and ``docs/text`` (respectively) in the root DFHack folder, and they will both be installed to ``hack/docs`` when you install DFHack.
+The html and txt files will intermingle, but will not interfere with one another.

 Running Sphinx manually
 -----------------------